House Oversight Panel Launches Inquiry Into White House Security Clearances

 The White House did not immediately respond to a request for comment.

-Trump and his allies have said they are wary about what they've called a program of "presidential harassment" from congressional Democrats under the guise of oversight and investigation.
+Trump and his allies have said they are wary about what they have called a program of "presidential harassment" from congressional Democrats under the guise of oversight and investigation.

 The Shutdown is only because of the 2020 Presidential Election.
 The Democrats know they can’t win based on all of the achievements of “Trump,” so they are going all out on the desperately needed Wall and Border Security - and Presidential Harassment.
 For them, strictly politics!— Donald J. Trump (@realDonaldTrump) January 3, 2019

-Bradley Moss, an attorney specializing in security clearance issues who is not involved with the House oversight committee efforts, said that what will be critical is establishing whether proper protocols were followed and analyzed by the correct government officials.
+Bradley Moss, an attorney specializing in security clearance issues who is not involved with the committee's efforts, said that what will be critical is establishing whether proper protocols were followed and analyzed by the correct government officials.

 "It is important to reassure the public, especially when we are talking about top officials like Michael Flynn and Jared Kushner, that experienced adjudicators, not political players, were making these important security decisions," he said.